simpleprofi/public/help/access/add-data-source/files.md

 | tar           | tar                      |
 | ipynb         | Jupyter Notebook         |

+## Upload a file

+You can upload a file into Datagrok from your computer.
+Simply drag and drop a file into the Datagrok UI or, from the menu, select **File** > **Open** > **File...**.
+Any supported file format is converted into a table and you can start analyzing your data right away.

+Note that the files imported to the Datagrok UI are not automatically uploaded to the server.
+The data stays in the browser, and Datagrok will lose the file when you close the browser tab.
+If you want to save the file on the server, there are two options:

+* You can upload the file directly to the [Datagrok home directory](todo).
+* [Create a project from the uploaded file](todo) and save the project on the server.

 ## Connect to a file hosting service

 1. To connect a file hosting service, configure the appropriate connector.
 You can do it in the following two ways: